anagaita/KDA-Project/README.md

 #KDA

-This project was made based on a tutorial from FreeCodeCamp.org.
+This project was my first contact with HTML and CSS, and was made based on a tutorial from FreeCodeCamp.org.